NavinBondade/Identification-Of-Breast-Cancer/README.md

 <p align="center">
 </p>
 <img src="https://cdn.britannica.com/54/179554-138-A3C5FBA0/use-mammographies-resonance-breast-cancer.jpg" width="1500" height="520">
-<p>Breast cancer is one of the most common types of cancer.
-In 2020, there were 2.3 million women diagnosed with breast cancer and 685 000 deaths globally.
-It occurs when breast cells mutate and grow out of control, creating a mass of tissue.
-Breast cancer can invade and grow into the tissue surrounding the breast.
-In this project, I have developed a custom deep neural network that has been trained on infected and uninfected breast cancer histopathological images and is able to identify whether a person has breast cancer or not with 90% accuracy. </p>
+<p>Breast cancer remains one of the most prevalent and challenging health issues worldwide, with 2.3 million women diagnosed and 685,000 deaths reported globally in 2020 alone.
+The disease originates from mutations in breast cells that proliferate uncontrollably, forming a mass of tissue that can invade and damage surrounding breast tissue.
+To address this critical concern, I have developed a custom deep neural network specifically trained on histopathological images of both infected and uninfected breast tissue.
+This model demonstrates a remarkable 90% accuracy in distinguishing between malignant and non-malignant cases, offering a promising tool for early detection and treatment planning in breast cancer care. </p>
 <h2>Libraries Used</h2>
 <ul>
   <li>Tensorflow</li>